 Giles has a specialist interest in firearms and shotgun certificate appeals.
-He is regularly instructed to advise and represent Lancashire Constabulary in contested appeals as well as accepting instructions to advise and represent appellants.
+He is regularly instructed to advise and represent in contested appeals as well as accepting instructions to advise and represent appellants.

-Building on experience working with the constabulary in firearms licensing has enabled Giles to develop a wider interest in public licensing law, in particular in relation to cases concerning public safety and serious allegations of misconduct.
+Building on experience working in firearms licensing has enabled Giles to develop a wider interest in public licensing law, in particular in relation to cases concerning public safety and serious allegations of misconduct.

 Giles has been instructed on behalf of North Lincolnshire Council, Local Safeguarding Children Boards and family members in inquests.
 In these proceedings Giles has gained significant experience of working with and cross examining a range of expert witnesses.
 He takes pride in dealing with such matters with the appropriate sensitivity and consideration whilst ensuring that the interests of his clients are fully advanced.

-- Re: Alty, Preston Crown Court 2013: Acting on behalf of Lancashire Constabulary, Giles successfully opposed the appeal against the revocation of firearms certificate of a retired police officer who had been acquitted of charges of domestic violence and historic sexual abuse.
+- Re: Alty, Preston Crown Court 2013: Giles successfully opposed the appeal against the revocation of firearms certificate of a retired police officer who had been acquitted of charges of domestic violence and historic sexual abuse.
 This case involved detailed legal argument as to the burden of proof and admissibility of evidence in such proceedings.